divijghose/firedrake/Firedrake-meeting-2023-03-29.md

  - Also FInAT/FIAT combination would help with element definitions being pulled out of UFL
  - FInAT/FIAT needs careful work due to FInAT depending on GEM which is in TSFC

-## JB: We should add some minor namespacing to speed up import
+## JB: We should add some minor namespacing to plotting to avoid hard matplotlib dependency
  - Yes.
+ - Might also speed up import

 ## UZ: NetGen firedrake interface is now very delayed for reasons beyond our control
  - Thanks NetGen!